Estate inventory and submitting the deed of inventory to the Tax Administration

 We may ask you for more information later.

-Send us a photocopy of the deed of inventory and its enclosures within one month of the estate inventory meeting.
+Submit a copy of the deed and its enclosures to the Tax Administration within 1 month of the estate inventory meeting.

 Finnish Tax Administration